gevuong/aA-Games/go.md

 - no function overloading, meaning you cannot create multiple versions of a fcn with different parameters.

 ### Initial Challenges w/ Go
-- Setting up the go workspace to your desired directory other than $HOME (which in my case is /Users/GeorgeV.)
+- Setting up the go workspace to your desired directory other than $HOME (which in my case is /Users/GeorgeV.), using $GOPATH.

 ### Useful commands to run in CLI
 - go build hello.go (compiles code and creates an executable binary file called, "hello")
 - ./hello to run executable
 - go run hello.go (compiles code and runs executable file in one command without the need to store an executable binary file).
 This prevents the need to make a bunch of executable files

+- echo $GOPATH
+- running "go get url_path" downloads the github package for us.
+For example, "go get github.com/golang/example/stringUtil" will download the stringUtil package.
+- go run "filename"